Netlify Image CDN

 # Limitations

-Keep the following limitations in mind when working with Netlify Image CDN:
+Keep the following limitation in mind when working with Netlify Image CDN:

 - Split Testing is not supported.
 You may get inconsistent image results between your split test branches.